tartiflette/tartiflette/docs/tutorial/write-your-resolvers.md

 ## Write code

-In our example we will have 3 different resolvers.
+In our example, we will have 3 different resolvers.
 * One which will resolve the recipes list: `@Resolver("Query.recipes")`
 * Another which will resolve only one recipe: `@Resolver("Query.recipe")`
-* A last one which will resolve a sub field of the `Recipe` object, the ingredients quantity: `@Resolver("Recipe.ingredientsQuantity")`
+* A last one which will resolve a subfield of the `Recipe` object, the ingredients quantity: `@Resolver("Recipe.ingredientsQuantity")`

 **filename: recipes_manager/query_resolvers.py**
 ```python